 A few days before your box will be shipped, you'll get to “build your box.”
 There are several sections of fruits and vegetables where you can pick a certain amount from that group of options, based on availability.

 Then you will be able to see what's available in the Marketplace, if you'd like to add on any other items.
 You have a few days to confirm this, but items may run out if you don't choose quick!

 If you ever want to skip a delivery you can easily do so within your online account.
 Another cool feature is that you can choose to donate your paid box to a food bank, as an easy way to give back to the community.

 The packaging itself is also very eco-friendly.
-Not only are the boxes recyclable, but the insulation used to keep the produce cold is recyclable is as well.
+Not only are the boxes recyclable, but the insulation used to keep the produce cold (mostly used in warmer month) is recyclable is as well.

 Since the produce can arrive a little bumped or bruised, it doesn't last super long.
 Especially since it's organic, you'll want to be prepared with a plan for your produce once it arrives!

 Currently, they deliver to 34 states mostly in the Eastern part of the U.S. You can enter your zip code to see availability in your area from the Misfits website.